HigherOrderCO/HVM/README.md

 preventing us from adding loops and local mutability, and, once/if we do, one can expect the same memory footprint as Rust.
 The only caveat, though, is shared
 references: we're not sure if we want to add these, as they might impact parallelism.
-As such, it is posible that we choose to let lazy clones to be the only form of non-linearity, which would preserve parallelism, at the cost of making some algorithms more memory-hungry.
+As such, it is possible that we choose to let lazy clones to be the only form of non-linearity, which would preserve parallelism, at the cost of making some algorithms more memory-hungry.